zwunix/influxdb/doc/access_control.md

 ## Performing an action against a class of resource

-Performing actions against a class of resource is and should be equivalent to performing actions against a specific resource.
+Performing actions against a class of resource is equivalent to performing actions against a specific resource.
-The difference being that the resource is descriptive of the class.
-It should be noted that we need only grant write/create permissions the resource class as the only action we need to express is `User 1` is authorized to create dashboards for `Org 1` (as access to all of an org dashboards can be acheived by trasitive access of the org).
+The only difference is that the resource is descriptive of the class.
+It should be noted that we need only grant write/create actions the resource class as the only action we need to express is `User 1` is authorized to create dashboards for `Org 1` (as access to all of an org dashboards can be acheived by trasitive access of the org).